 The Fund's disclosure of its Voting Principles, and its voting outcomes, supports the Fund's ambition of full transparency.
 With regards to voting outcomes, disclosures are made in three formats.
 Firstly, a report summarising the Fund's voting activities is provided on a quarterly basis to the Fund's Pensions Committee.
-Secondly, the Fund's annual report includes disclosures on voting, as well as other aspects of RI, consistently with the statutory guidance.
-Thirdly, the Fund discloses its voting decision for every resolution at every eligible company meeting via the Fund website.
+Secondly, the Fund's annual report includes disclosures on voting, as well as other aspects of RI, consistent with statutory guidance.
+Thirdly, the Fund discloses its quarterly voting statistics via the Fund website.
 Each of these disclosures is available to the public.